 The main town beach, Playa Grande, is a broad stretch of dark sand which stretches for over 3km (2 miles) along the Avenida de las Playas, running almost seamlessly into the satellite resorts of Los Pocillos and Matagorda.
 Diving is the principal watersport.
 For parascending and water banana rides head to Playa Chica, an attractive sandy cove just north of the Los Fariones hotel.

 Beyond the beach:

 Lanzarote is a relatively small island and from Puerto del Carmen anywhere is within a comfortable day trip.
-Don’t miss the volcanic landscapes of the Parque Nacional de Timanfaya, the extraordinary black lava vineyards of La Geria, the Cueva de los Verdes and any (preferably all) of the seven César Manrique’s astonishingly landscaped visitor attractions.
-For many years the poor relation, Arrecife, the island capital, 12km (7 miles) north, has been given a makeover and is now well worth a visit.
-It has a beautiful new promenade, two fine museum/galleries (make time for lunch at the César Manrique-designed restaurant at the Castillo de San José art gallery in Puerto Naos), plus some very good modern and traditional shopping.
+Don't miss the volcanic landscapes of the Parque Nacional de Timanfaya, the extraordinary black lava vineyards of La Geria, the Cueva de los Verdes and any (preferably all) of the seven César Manrique's astonishingly landscaped visitor attractions.
+The island capital, Arrecife, 12km (7 miles) north is well worth a visit.
+It has a beautiful promenade, two fine museum/galleries (make time for lunch at the César Manrique-designed restaurant at the Castillo de San José art gallery in Puerto Naos), plus some very good modern and traditional shopping.